DIPlib/diplib/src/documentation/workplan.md

       opening by reconstruction, and area opening)

-- Dilation/erosion by a rotated line is currently implemented by first skewing the image, applying filter along rows or columns, then skewing back.
+- Dilation/erosion by a rotated line is currently implemented by first skewing the image, applying the filter along rows or columns, then skewing back.
 We can add a 2D-specific version that operates directly over rotated lines.
 The diamond structuring element can then be decomposed into two of these operations.
 We can also add approximations of the circle with such lines.